Cohencidence accepts unsolicited screenplay submissions for potential development, provided they meet the following criteria.

 - The only genre we will NOT consider is faith-based.

-5. We are only interested in reading polished scripts that are in their most perfect form and ready for production.
+4. We’re only interested in reading polished scripts that are in their most perfect form and ready for production.
+That generally means the scripts have received positive coverage and/or won awards.
 Please review this article on Red Flags that we look for as excuses to stop reading your material.
 Also, here’s a good article on submission etiquette.

 - Brief description of the project/story

-- List of any attachments (star, director, funding, equipment, distribution, fan base…)
+- List of any attachments (star, director, funding, distribution, fan base…)

 - Links to any of your footage, demo reels, samples, teasers, etc